Bellerofonty/palindrome_search/README.md

 Prints found palindromes, if any, and saves them to palindromes_found.txt.

 An example text is given, should find:

-Don't nod
+Don't nod.
-No lemon, no melon
+No lemon, no melon.
-Red rum, sir, is murder
+Red rum, sir, is murder.